 NOTE: Those properties should not be confused with identifiers that are transmitted as a part of iBeacon or Eddystone advertising packets, which are used to trigger content, events, actions, etc. in end-user apps.
 The identifiers that we’re covering here are meant to help you in beacon management.

 Every beacon has its own Unique ID.
 There are no two Kontakt.io beacons with the same Unique ID.
-This identifier is a randomly generated string of alphanumeric characters (4 characters long in case of Double battery Beacons, Tough Beacons, USB Beacons, Beacon Pro, and 5 characters for Gateways) that can't be edited.
+This identifier is a randomly generated string of alphanumeric characters (4, 5 or 6 characters long) that can't be edited.

-As long as a beacon is in the connectable mode, its Unique ID is also transmitted in a scan response packet.
+As long as a beacon is in the connectable mode, its Unique ID is also transmitted in a scan response packet (for older nRF51 chip devices) and only in the Secure Profile packet for the new nRF52 chip devices.
 Thanks to that you can see that identifier in your Admin App without establishing a connection to a beacon.

 You can also use the filters to sort your devices by Unique Id (default filter option).